Pass It On (play)

 Pass It On is the second play in a trilogy by New Zealand playwright Renée.
 The first play in the trilogy is Wednesday to Come, and the third is Jeannie Once.
 It takes place during the 1951 New Zealand waterfront dispute.
 Characters Cliff and Jeannie appeared as teenagers in Wednesday to Come.

 Background

 The first performance was on 1 March 1986 by Theatre Corporate in Auckland, directed by Roger McGill.
 The play has been published by Playmarket.
+The name Pass It On references illegal pamphlets that were published with a request: 'Please pass this notice on'.